dyahadila/dyahadila.github.io/_pages/about.md

 Hello!
 I am a PhD student advised by [Fred Sala](https://pages.cs.wisc.edu/~fredsala/) in the [Sprocket Lab](https://sprocketlab.github.io/).

-I’ve been fortunate to intern at Google Research, collaborating with Hanna Mazzawi, [Benoit Dherin](https://scholar.google.com/citations?user=4LtcTR8AAAAJ&hl=en), and [Xavi Gonzalvo](https://xavigonzalvo.github.io/) as well as at AWS AI Research.
+I’ve been fortunate to intern at Google Research, collaborating with Hanna Mazzawi, [Benoit Dherin](https://scholar.google.com/citations?user=4LtcTR8AAAAJ&hl=en), and [Xavi Gonzalvo](https://xavigonzalvo.github.io/) as well as at AWS AI Labs.

 **Research Interest.** My work focuses on:
 - Developing **data and compute-efficient algorithms** for adapting LLMs to specific tasks and preferences